DataDog/datadog-agent/test/kitchen/docs/README.md

 #### Test execution (tasks/run-test-kitchen.sh)

 Each individual test environment is controlled from the `.gitlab-ci.yml` jobs.
-The tests are set up using environment variables:
+The tests are set up using environment variables.

+##### `TEST_PLATFORMS`

-`TEST_PLATFORMS`: a list of test platforms which are turned into test kitchen platforms.
+`TEST_PLATFORMS` is a list of test platforms which are turned into test kitchen platforms.
 In `.gitlab-ci.yml`, the platform list has the following syntax:
         `short_name1,type1,azure_fully_qualified_name1|short_name2,type2,azure_fully_qualified_name2`

 There are two types of platforms: